 At the last station before the bridge, a man with a boyish face entered the car.
 His hair was snowy white, and his red shirt faded like his blue jeans.
 His brown shoes came with thick anti-slip bottoms, tell-tale signs that he worked in a kitchen.

-Tadeusz replied in Russian.
-“Do you see him with me now?”
+Tadeusz replied in Russian, “Do you see him with me now?”

-“No,” the man said.
+“No,” he said.

-“No cops,” he said dismissively in English.
+“No cops,” the boyish man said dismissively in English.

-“If I can’t smoke in here, you can’t smoke here,” Tadeusz lowered his phone and his voice.
+“If I can’t smoke in here, you can’t smoke here,” Tadeusz lowered his phone and hardened his voice.
 “Now, put it out before I put it out on your face,”

 “How old is he?” asked Andrew.